Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 _Silicon Solar cell_

 The ultimate commercial high efficiency (21.5%) single crystal silicon solar cells have all contacts on the back of the cell.
 The active area of the cell is increased by moving the top (-) contact conductors to the back of the cell.
 The top (-) contacts are normally made to the N-type silicon on top of the cell.
 In @fig:03452 the (-) contacts are made to N^+^ diffusions on the bottom interleaved with (+) contacts.
-The top surface is textured to aid in trapping light within the cell.. [\[VSW\]](#VSW.bibitem)
+The top surface is textured to aid in trapping light within the cell.. @VSW

 ![](media/03452.png){ #fig:03452 width=75% }

 _High efficiency solar cell with all contacts on the back.
-Adapted from Figure 1 [\[VSW\]](#VSW.bibitem)_
+Adapted from Figure 1 @VSW_

 **Multicyrstalline silicon cells** start out as molten silicon cast into a rectangular mold.
 As the silicon cools, it crystallizes into a few large (mm to cm sized) randomly oriented crystals instead of a single one.
 The remainder of the process is the same as for single crystal cells.
 The finished cells show lines dividing the individual crystals, as if the cells were cracked.
 The high efficiency is not quite as high as single crystal cells due to losses at crystal grain boundaries.
 The cell surface cannot be roughened by etching due to the random orientation of the crystals.
 However, an antireflectrive coating improves efficiency.
 These cells are competitive for all but space applications.

 **Three layer cell**: The highest efficiency solar cell is a stack of three cells tuned to absorb different portions of the solar spectrum.
 Though three cells can be stacked atop one another, a monolithic single crystal structure of 20 semiconductor layers is more compact.
 At 32 % efficiency, it is now (2007) favored over silicon for space application.
 The high cost prevents it from finding many earth bound applications other than concentrators based on lenses or mirrors.

 Intensive research has recently produced a version enhanced for terrestrial concentrators at 400 - 1000 suns and 40.7% efficiency.
 This requires either a big inexpensive Fresnel lens or reflector and a small area of the expensive semiconductor.
-This combination is thought to be competitive with inexpensive silicon cells for solar power plants. [\[RRK\]](#RRK.bibitem) [\[LZy\]](#LZy.bibitem)
+This combination is thought to be competitive with inexpensive silicon cells for solar power plants. @RRK @LZy

 _Metal organic chemical vapor deposition (MOCVD)_ deposits the layers atop a P-type germanium substrate.
 The top layers of N and P-type gallium indium phosphide (GaInP) having a band gap of 1.85 eV, absorbs ultraviolet and visible light.
 These wavelengths have enough energy to exceed the band gap.
 Longer wavelengths (lower energy) do not have enough energy to create electron-hole pairs, and pass on through to the next layer.
 A gallium arsenide layers having a band gap of 1.42 eV, absorbs near infrared light.
 Finally the germanium layer and substrate absorb far infrared.
 The series of three cells produce a voltage which is the sum of the voltages of the three cells.
 The voltage developed by each material is 0.4 V less than the band gap energy listed in Table [below](#3layercell.tbl).
-For example, for GaInP: 1.8 eV/e - 0.4 V = 1.4 V. For all three the voltage is 1.4 V + 1.0 V + 0.3 V = 2.7 V. [\[BRB\]](#BRB.bibitem)
+For example, for GaInP: 1.8 eV/e - 0.4 V = 1.4 V. For all three the voltage is 1.4 V + 1.0 V + 0.3 V = 2.7 V. @BRB

 []{#3layercell.tbl}